 My Approach to Healing

-At the heart of my work is helping people come back to a sense of safety and connection within themselves
+At the heart of my work is helping people return to a sense of safety and connection within themselves.

-For some, that means remembering who they are beneath old patterns.
-For others, it’s healing from relational wounds or learning to feel at ease in their body again.
+For some, this means rediscovering who they are beneath old patterns.
+For others, it’s healing relational wounds or learning to feel at ease in their body again.
 However it looks, I offer a space where both your mind and body are invited into the process.

-A lot of the people I work with have already done a ton of inner work, but something still feels stuck.
-They understand why they are the way they are, but still feel disconnected from their emotions or sense of self.
+Many of the people I work with have already done a great deal of inner work, yet something still feels stuck.
+They may understand why they are the way they are, but still feel disconnected from their emotions or sense of self.

 That’s often where our work begins.

-Together, we slow things down and start to listen to what your body, emotions, and nervous system are trying to tell us.
-This isn’t about fixing or forcing change—it’s about uncovering what’s been hidden, and gently helping you connect with yourself, one layer at a time.
+Together, we slow things down and begin listening to what your body, emotions, and nervous system are communicating.
+This isn’t about fixing or forcing change, it’s about gently uncovering what’s been hidden and supporting reconnection, one layer at a time.

 The Heart of What I Do

-Many of the people I work with are incredibly tuned in to others, but not always sure what they need themselves.
-They keep things together, hold space for everyone else, and stay calm on the outside, even when they’re running on empty inside.
+Many of the people I work with are deeply attuned to others, yet not always in touch with their own needs.
+They hold things together, make space for everyone else, and appear calm on the outside—even when inside they feel exhausted or disconnected.

-Often this comes from experiences where it didn’t feel safe to have needs, take up space, or make mistakes.
-Over time, that can turn into perfectionism, people-pleasing, or emotional numbness—all really understandable ways of staying safe.
+Often, this comes from experiences where it didn’t feel safe to express needs, take up space, or make mistakes.
+Over time, it can show up as perfectionism, people-pleasing, or emotional numbness, all really understandable ways of staying safe.

 How I Work